ricca509/ricca509.github.io/index.md

 I regularly attend meetups in the London tech scene such as London Web, London React User Group and London Node User Group.

-Increasingly interested in blockchain technologies and their applications to solve real orld scenarios and improve people lives.
+Increasingly interested in blockchain technologies and their applications to solve real world scenarios and improve people lives.

 I ♥ what I do.